How To Make Duck Confit

 Crush the peppercorns and cloves and sprinkle them over the duck.
 Break up the bay leaves, slice the garlic, and press them into each duck leg.
 Cover and put in the refrigerator overnight.

-Now it is time to poach the duck.
+Now it’s time to poach the duck.
 This takes 6-10 hours, so start in the morning.
 Lay your duck in a baking pan or Dutch oven.
 Pour the fat over the duck so that it is completely covered.
 Pre-heat the oven to 180 degrees (200 degrees also works) and stick the duck in.

 Let the duck stay in the oven all day, until the meat is tender and the fat becomes clear.
 Your house will smell wonderful.
 When it comes out of the oven, it looks like this: